-An Alabama surviving spouse’s rights (also known as widow’s rights) include:
+Surviving Spouse rights in Alabama (also known as widow’s rights) include:

-Surviving Spouse Rights in Alabama If There Is No Will
+What Are Surviving Spouse Rights in Alabama If There Is No Will?

 When an individual dies without a will, they have died intestate.
 Under Alabama law, a statutory framework determines how a decedent’s estate will be distributed.
 The surviving spouse’s share of the estate depends on the other heirs of the decedent.

 Share of Surviving Spouse – No Children or Parent of Decedent

 If the only survivor is a surviving spouse then the surviving spouse receives the entire intestate estate of the decedent.
 See Ala.
 Code.
 Sec.
 43-8-41(1).